 When using resources in Rails there are seven methods that are used.

-index, create, show, update, delete, edit
+index, create, show, update, delete, edit, and new.
+The first five

 naturally map to get(collection), post(collection), get(singular),

-, but what isn’t as obvious is
+put(singular), and delete(singular), but what isn’t as obvious is

 that.